libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 8/17 Merged File Processing Chatbot into Aethersearch

--8/17 Updated Llama-2 Gui Appearance and Features
+• 8/17 Updated Llama-2 Gui Appearance and Features
+-Fixed Aethersearch Bug

--8/16 Fixed Bug where html markdown was printed instead of normal text when using Public Api.
+• 8/16 Fixed Bug where html markdown was printed instead of normal text when using Public Api.

 **Experimental Changelog**